Omkar-Tribhuwan/web-Developement/README.md

-# Web-Development-Course
+# NewsApp-Website
-Public Repository for Web Development Course for Beginners
+This is the website for Online news.